 Maurezhi seem almost evolved to consume mortals, though they rarely get the chance to do so.
 Most often they are pressed into service in the Blood War, and never get to live up to their full potential - they have powerful abilities but aren't ideal front-line combatants.

-If not used to consume baatezu or other enemies of the tanar'ri to steal their secrets, maurezhi often make their way out of the Abyss in order to seek mortal victims... or attempt to waylay adventurers foolish (or insane) enough to enter the Abyss for some reason or another.
+If not used to consume baatezu or other enemies of the tanar'ri to steal their secrets, maurezhi often make their way out of the Abyss to seek mortal victims... or attempt to waylay adventurers foolish (or insane) enough to enter the Abyss for some reason or another.

 * Depending on which version of the Planescape lore you wish to use, the maurezhi (along with the rest of the tanar'ri) may not have access to these powers any longer, having lost them due to yugoloth meddling.
 Their presence is at the discretion of the individual Narrator.